bkushigian/bkushigian.github.io/fun-with-cats/about.md

 I also (not so) secretly harbor the opinion that there is too much productivity and practicality in computer science.
 I study computer science for the joy of the subject---that I can get filthy rich doing it is just a coincidence.

+*All images used without permission of the owner.*